Yashwanthv21/100-Days-of-Python/README.md

 ## Day 3 - Merge Sort

 - Divides the list into small parts and sorts them and combines them to form a sorted list.

+## Day 4 - Insertion Sort

+- Compares each element with its left and swaps the positon accordingly.